 At McKnight Hospital, we understand that quality veterinary care, especially during unforeseen accidents and illnesses, can be costly.
-Please inquire about these programs with our Client Care Representative or Practice Manager.
-We do accept major credit cards, as well as veterinary insurance plans, which can help cover many routine and emergency services.
+We do accept major credit cards, as well as veterinary insurance plans, which can help cover many routine services.

 The fees that you pay for veterinary services take into consideration a number of factors, including the costs to compensate your veterinarian and veterinary team for their professional services and the expenses involved in maintaining the hospital and equipment.
 When someone decides to adopt a pet, he or she needs to be prepared to include annual veterinary care in the overall cost of owning the pet.
 Thanks to advances in veterinary medicine, pets are living longer, which means you may be spending more over the lifetime of your pet.
 However, in general, the annual cost of caring for a pet hasn’t increased much over the past several decades.
 Consider how much the costs of many professional services, such as human health care, have risen over that same period!